Daniel-Elston/Hum-Whistle-Song-Recognition-Software/README.md

 |---------|-----------------|
 | Daniel Elston | [Git DE](https://github.com/Daniel-Elston)   |

-Please feel free to contact me if you have any questions, require any further information or wish to contribute.
+Please feel free to contact me if you have any questions, require any further information or wish to contribute.<br/>
-Email 1: delstonds@outlook.com
+Email 1: delstonds@outlook.com<br/>
 Email 2: ec21024@qmul.ac.uk

-## Basic Solution:
-The basic solution contains well known ways of feature engineering audio files.
-This uncovers structure (features) in the raw audio data.
-The features are then used to train classification models.

-## Advanced Solution:
-The advanced solution required a creative problem solving.
-The aim was to advance the algorithm further.
-My advanced solution involves measuring the amount of 'silence' in each file.
-Although no new structures were determined from the raw data, my solution had the benefit of being able to be applied to various other data science processes/projects that dealt with background noise.